redis-rb/redis-cluster-client/README.md

 RedisClient.cluster.new_client
 #=> #<RedisClient::Cluster 172.20.0.2:6379, 172.20.0.6:6379, 172.20.0.7:6379>

-# To connect to all nodes and to use scale reading feature
+# To connect to all nodes to use scale reading feature
 RedisClient.cluster(replica: true).new_client
 #=> #<RedisClient::Cluster 172.20.0.2:6379, 172.20.0.3:6379, 172.20.0.4:6379, 172.20.0.5:6379, 172.20.0.6:6379, 172.20.0.7:6379>